holatech/vet/README.md

 # Vet App

-This app is used to check and verify the correctness of exams results before publishing
+This app is used to check and verify the correctness of exams results before publishing!